 I talked to Mr. D about it, telling him what I’d recommend saying as a response, and we drove on, and on.
 We took bathroom breaks in South Carolina, and although I wanted a bottle of water, I said I’d wait until we stopped for dinner, where I could just drink tap, but Mr. D said no, we have plenty of change, and as he went to grab the quarters, he noticed something sparkle atop the metal.
 My rings.
 I cried again as he handed them back, and then laughed when he joked of getting down on one knee to ask, “Will you… keep this on your finger?”

 It was around 9 when we left.
-Little A fell asleep as we got back on the road, but Big A was awake when I noticed the tire pressure light go on.
+Little A fell asleep as we got back on the road, but Big A was awake when I noticed the tire pressure warning.
 We headed to a gas station as the rain came down, and I wondered if the problem was fixable.
-Mr. D hopped out and noticed a screw in our tire, the air was leaking ever so slowly, but audibly enough to be heard.
+Mr. D hopped out and noticed a screw in our tire, the air leaking slowly, but audibly.
 We were 400 miles from home.

-The gas station clerk suggested we make it to the Love’s Truck Shop 30 miles down the highway, so we hopped back on I-95, and I kept thinking of the burst tires I had noticed on the side of the road during so much of our trip.
+The gas station clerk suggested we make it to the Love’s Truck Shop 30 miles down the highway, so we hopped back on I-95, and I kept thinking of the many burst tires I noticed on the side of the road, back when I was ringless.
 “Will you hold my foot?”
-Big A asked, and I thought of all the times I’d hold her foot when she was scared as baby.
-I held it until it twitched in my hands, looking back to see her breathing deeply in those early stages of sleep.
-I thought of the iconic Michelin commercials.
+Big A asked, and I thought of all the times I’d hold it on the jumpy roads that scared her as baby.
+I felt it twitch in my hands as she drifted to sleep, and I thought of the iconic Michelin commercials.
 Because so much is riding on your tires.

 “Are we okay?”
 I asked Mr. D, who pulled over to the side of the road to check.
 He said it looked fine, no different than it had been at the gas station, and so we continued on.
 About 15 miles later, he stopped again to check, and almost immediately, blue lights flashed behind us.